-Any employee absenting himself or herself from work on any portion of the working day preceding a holiday provided for herein other than Boxing Day and New Year's Day without permission from the employer or without having reasonable cause for having absented himself or herself from work shall not be entitled to payment for such holiday.
+Any employee absenting himself from work on any portion of the working day preceding a holiday provided for herein other than Boxing Day and New Year's Day without permission from the employer, or without having reasonable cause for having absented himself from work shall not be entitled to payment for such holiday.

-(17) Signmess, Accidents.-Any employee not attending duty shall lose his or her pay for the actual time of non-attendance unless he or she produces or forwards within 24 hours of the beginning of his or her absence evidence satisfactory to the management that his or her non-attendance was due to personal accident arising out of or in the course of his or her employment or to personal ill-health sufficient to incapacitate him or her for his or her usual work.
+15. Signress, Accidents,-Any employee not attending duty shall lose his pay for the actual time of non-attendance unless he produces or forwards within 24 hours of the beginning of his absence evidence satisfactory to the management that his non-attendance was due to personal accident arising out of or in the course of his employment, or to personal ill health sufficient to incapacitate him for his usual work.

-An employee shall not be entitled to payment for non-attendance on the ground of accident or ill-health for more than six days in each year.
+An employee shall not be entitled to payment for non-attendance on the ground of accident or ill health for more than six

-For the purpose of this clause a year shall mean a period of twelve months commencing on the 17th day of August in each year.
+For the purpose of this clause a year shall mean a period of twelve months commencing on the 17th day of August in each

-(18) PAY DAY .- All employees shall be paid weekly on any other day than Saturday.

-No employer shall hold more than two days' pay in hand.
+(16) Pay Day.-All employees shall be paid weekly on any other day than Saturday.
+No employer shall hold more than two

-Any employee kept waiting for his or her pay on pay day for more than a quarter of an hour after the usual time for ceasing work shall be paid overtime rates after that quarter of an hour and as for a quarter of an hour at least.
+Any employee kept waiting for his pay on pay day for more than a quarter of an hour after the usual time for ceasing work shall be paid overtime rates after that quarter of an hour, and as for a quarter of an hour at least.

-(19) Time Book or Record.-(a) Employers shall provide at each shop, factory or place where work is being carried on a time book or record which shall contain a correct account of the hours worked and the wages received by each employee.
+(17) Time Book on Record.-(a) Employers shall provide at each shop, factory, or place where work is being carried on a time book or record which shall contain a correct account of the hours worked and the wages received by each employee.
 Such time book or record shall be kept correctly entered up in ink and shall be open for inspection by a duly accredited official of the Federated Furnishing Trade Society of Australasia during the usual office hours at the office or other convenient place.

-Provided that no inspection shall be demanded unless the accredited official of the said Society suspects that a breach of this Determination has been or is being committed and provided also that only one demand for such inspection shall be made in any one fortuight at the same establishment.
+Provided that no inspection shall be demanded unless the accredited official of the said Society suspects that a breach of this Determination has been or is being committed and provided also that only one demand for such inspection shall be made in any one fortnight at the same establishment.
 The official making such inspection shall be entitled to take a copy of entries in any time and wages book relating to the suspected breach of this Determination.